-Wind energy has become a popular alternative to traditional power sources, and windmills, or wind turbines, are now a common sight in rural areas across the country.
-For many farmers, leasing land for wind turbines can be an attractive way to generate additional income, but these structures also come with both benefits and challenges.
+Wind energy has become a popular alternative to traditional power sources, and windmills—or wind turbines—are now a common sight in rural areas across the country.
+For many farmers, leasing land for wind turbines is an attractive way to generate additional income, but these structures also bring both benefits and challenges.
 Understanding the impact windmills have on farmland is essential for farmers considering this option.

 Benefits of Windmills on Farmland